ibr4qr/ben-eater-emulator/README.md

 ## Ben Eater Computer Emualtor Design

 ### Registers
-Let's start with registers, the architecture features two registers, named, Register A and Register B.
+Let's start with registers, the architecture features three registers, named, Register A, Register B, Register IR

-So in this simple design we have two registers.
+So in this simple design we have two general purposes registers.

 - Register A
 - Register B

+And we have a special purpose register, specifically the IR register will hold the current instruction that's being executed.

+### RAM ( Random Access Memory )

+The RAM, stores the program currently the computer is executing and the data.
+The computer uses 4-bit addresses which means it will only have 16 bytes of RAM, limiting the size and complexity of programs it can run.
+This is by far its biggest limitation.